Contents

 Sensitive Skin Care: Is Avoiding Irritation the Only Answer?

-When the stratum corneum becomes uneven or the lipid structure is compromised, the skin becomes significantly more reactive to environmental changes.
-While avoiding irritation may provide temporary relief, it does not fundamentally improve the skin’s ability to recover over time.
+The real question is not what to avoid, but what condition needs to be restored.
+When the stratum corneum becomes uneven or the lipid structure is damaged, the skin becomes significantly more reactive to environmental changes.
+In such cases, avoiding irritation may provide temporary relief, but it does little to improve the skin’s intrinsic recovery capacity over time.

 O/X 1.
-Sensitive skin should avoid exfoliation?
+Should sensitive skin avoid exfoliation?

 O/X 3.
 Do skin treatments worsen sensitive skin?